carly-code/carly-code/README.md

 - 👋 Hi, I’m @carly-code
 - 👀 I’m interested in software engineering
-- 🌱 I’m currently learning Basic research
+- 🌱 I’m currently learning basic research
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...